 Introduction to Data Warehouse Process

-Data Warehouse is a Data Compilation, Organization and structural Management process which involves a series of activities performed over the given data.
-This process can be worked upon a variety of data sources, which simply means that the data can be of heterogeneous nature.
-It can be defined as a method of altering the data collected from the multiple sources into a similar structured form of readily usable facts/ figures, and for constructing it to be accessible to the business professionals for Analysis and Decision-making processes.
+Data Warehouse is a Data Compilation, Organization, and structural Management process which involves a series of activities performed over the given data.
+This process can be worked upon by a variety of data sources, which simply means that the data can be of heterogeneous nature.
+It can be defined as a method of altering the data collected from multiple sources into a similar structured form of readily usable facts/ figures, and for constructing it to be accessible to the business professionals for Analysis and Decision-making processes.
 A Data Warehouse also goes by the names ‘Decision Support System’, ‘Business Intelligence Solution’, ‘Analytic Application’, ‘Management Information System’, ‘Executive Information System’, etc.

 Types of Data Warehouse Architecture

 The Data Warehouse Architecture can be built based on two different process prototypes, such as the below: